gcc-mirror/gcc/gcc/config/iq2000/predicates.md

   return (GET_CODE (op) == CONST_INT && SMALL_INT (op));
 })

-;; Return 1 if OP is a 32 bit integer which is too big to be loaded ;; with one instruction.
+;; Return 1 if OP is a 32-bit integer which is too big to be loaded ;; with one instruction.

 (define_predicate "large_int"